Da'Quan Bowers

-Da'Quan Bowers (born February 23, 1990) is an American football coach and former professional gridiron football defensive end who is currently the defensive line coach at the University of South Florida.
-He was drafted by the Tampa Bay Buccaneers in the second round of the 2011 NFL Draft.
-He played college football at Clemson, where he earned unanimous All-American honors.
-He was also a member of the Edmonton Eskimos of the Canadian Football League (CFL).
+Da'Quan Bowers (born February 23, 1990) is an American former professional football player who was a defensive end in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Clemson Tigers, earning unanimous All-American honors and was selected by the Tampa Bay Buccaneers in the second round of the 2011 NFL draft.
+He was also a member of the CFL's Edmonton Eskimos.

-High school career
+Early life

 Bowers attended Bamberg-Ehrhardt High School in Bamberg, South Carolina, where he was a three-sport athlete in football and track.
 He played as a defensive end and running back for the Bamberg-Ehrhardt Red Raiders high school football team.
 As a senior in 2007, he led the team to an 11–2 record by recording 97 tackles, 33 tackles for loss and 14 sacks on defense, while on offense, he rushed for 1,219 yards and scored 19 touchdowns, he caught two touchdown passes, averaged 40 yards per kickoff return, and blocked seven kicks.

 Bowers also starred in track & field as a shot putter (top-throw of 46–0.75 or 14.35m) and sprinter (11.7s 100m).

 Bowers was ranked the No. 1 overall prospect by ESPN.com in 2008, the first Clemson recruit in history to be ranked as the number-one player in the nation by any recruiting service.
 Rivals.com dubbed Bowers the top defensive end prospect of the high school classes 2005–2009, describing him as "the closest thing to Reggie White and Bruce Smith".
 He chose Clemson over Florida State, Georgia, Notre Dame, Ohio State, Penn State, South Carolina, Tennessee, and Virginia Tech.